 - Financial Affiliation provides clubs with all of the benefits of Non-Financial Affiliation, however also receives access to ongoing funding for the duration of their affiliation.

-- Academic Associations are representative student bodies for specified programs of the university.
+- Academic Associations are representative student bodies for specified programs of the university, and are also considered a Financial Affiliate of FUSA.
 Academic Associations receive more funding than financially affiliated clubs as they have additional responsibilities.
 Academic Associations also have ongoing support from the Student Representation & Development Officer.

 Should a club not wish to become affiliated with the Flinders University Student Association it must at minimum become registered with the Flinders University Student Association to operate on campus.
 When approved, registration allows the club to operate on Flinders University campuses, however does not grant access to the benefits of affiliation.